 When you open a joint account with a partner or spouse you are linking your finances together, so it's a good idea to think through the options before taking this step.

-However, not everyone who is in a relationship or partnership might want to share a bank account with their partner.
-There are a number of considerations to think through before you pool your finances.
-Here are some issues to think about before you open a joint bank account.
+Not everyone who is in a relationship might want to share a bank account with their partner at all.
+And some may want to share only for limited expenditure.
+There are a number of considerations to think through before you pool your finances and open a joint bank account.

 Some people choose to pay all their income into their joint account.
 This means their salary or other income is paid directly into the account they share with their partner.

-This is the closest financial relationship you can have – all your money goes into one account and you sort out your bills and other expenses from that one account.
+This is the closest financial relationship you can have – all your money goes into one account and you sort out your bills and other expenses, plus your personal spending from that one account.